You’ll master legal principles and techniques as you work both within and beyond the boundaries of the crime and justice system.

 This course may be taken at any time during the second or third year of Law School.

-At the end of the ﬁrst year of Law School, students must complete at least three courses chosen from a Base Menu as speciﬁed by the Law School.
+At the end of the ﬁrst year of Law School, students must complete at least three courses chosen from a Base Menu (6 credits of Experiential Learning, 2 non-credit CLE Programs, 50 non-credit hours of practical training, and the Legal Writing Requirement) as speciﬁed by the Law School.

 Students are encouraged to concentrate in speciﬁc areas relevant to their interest in crime and justice by selecting classes and clinics/internships from available offerings.
 Evening students who have not completed their MSCJS requirements may elect to enroll in one of the Internships or Practica in Crime and Justice Studies (CJ-783, CJ-784, CJ-785) to obtain direct experience in the ﬁeld.